• Home

 Anything is possible with a casserole.

 Since we’ve been cutting down on the meat here, I’ve noticed that vegetables can be the stars of the meal too.
 I seriously have a newfound love for broccoli, cauliflower, eggplant, mushrooms and squash.
 I absolutely love the green beans and mushrooms in this casserole.
 And hey, you can’t have a Green Bean casserole without crunchy, baked onions on top, can you?
 They are here and they are seriously delicious.
 When making this recipe, I was inspired by a Lemon Ricotta Béchamel so that’s in here too.
-And I actually used 2% milk for the béchamel sauce (remember lighter, and this is actually the only kind of milk we have in the house) and Country Crock!
-It was delicious!
+And I actually used 2% milk for the béchamel sauce (remember lighter, and this is actually the only kind of milk we have in the house) and country crock

 A thing or two about casseroles. .
 I have a love/hate relationship with them.
 I love them because I love comfort food and I often equate casseroles with warm, filling, yummy goodness.
 But, as a food blogger, I hate them because they never seem to photograph well.
 They look horribly ugly.